-1Pension Liability represents Kitsap County's share of the State of Washington's Retirement Plan liability.
-The State is responsible for providing retirement benefits for participating county employees.
+Pension Liability represents Kitsap County's share of the State of Washington's Retirement Plan liability.
+The State is responsible for providing retirement benefits for participating County employees.

-2Other Post Employment Benefit (OPEB) Liability is the estimated future cost to Kitsap County to provide health care to members of the Law Enforcement and Firefighters Retirement System (LEOFF) as established by RCW 41.26.
-The plan is closed to new members.
+Other Post Employment Benefits (OPEB) Liability is the estimated future cost to the County, to provide health care to members of the Law Enforcement and Firefighters Retirement System (LEOFF) as established by RCW 41.26.
+The OPEB Plan is closed to new members.